greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/design-review_1_1.md

 ---
-title: "Pajamas Design Review Process"
+title: Pajamas Design Review Process
-description: "The roles of reviewer and maintainer in approving and merging merge requests in projects related to the Pajamas Design System, and how to become a maintainer."
+description: The roles of reviewer and maintainer in approving and merging merge requests in projects related to the Pajamas Design System, and how to become a maintainer.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/design-review_1_1/
+linkTitle: Pajamas Design Review Process
+type: docs
 ---

 ## Overview